dromotherm/sandbox/emoncms/README.md

 to build : `docker build -t emoncms .`

-to remove unsuccessfull builds: `docker system purge`
+to remove unsuccessfull builds: `docker system prune`
 # run the emoncms container

 run as a volatile toy : `docker run --rm -it emoncms`